How to create an effective logo presentation - Published: 2018-09-11

 Designing a logo isn’t only about design.
 There is an equally important element to delivering a project — a strong logo presentation.
 Chances are that you feel pretty confident with your work, but most of us feel anxious when it comes to presenting it.
 Logo design is also associated with product placement at a larger scale.

 It is often the case that even experienced designers lack the necessary knowledge to make a compelling presentation.
 Well, the truth is that there’s nothing complicated about it.
 We’ve compiled five simple things that you need to take into account to make a successful presentation.

 1. Guide the client

 Before even looking into the presentation, it is crucial that we take the right attitude towards the process of presenting the finished product to your client.
+For this you may need product mockups.
 Designers often ask for the client’s verdict before they’ve given a comprehensive description of the work they’ve done.

 Let’s look at it this way.
 You’re much more proficient in the field of design, compared to, say, an executive.
 Before asking him what he thinks about the design, guide him through all of the artistic decisions you’ve made in order to create the high-quality logo that he’s looking at.
 This is why presentations are crucial.
 Now, let’s look into the points you need to make when delivering a logo for your client.